younesvatan78/todo-list/README.md

-# todo-list
+# Todo-list

-this is sample project with vue js
+This is a sample project with vue js

 ## Project setup
 ```